SSkipr/AeronauticaHelper/README.md

 - Close the chat/player list so others can't mess up your mission!

+- If the application constantly experiences unexplained errors, consider restarting your machine.

 - Some boats turn quicker than others (though it may take longer); they will all reach the target.
 Customize the `TURNING MULTIPLIER` to your ship's needs, keep between .5-2; ensure it doesn't auscultate.

 - The script is set up to use the default key binds and metrics: A, D, Z, Knots, and Nautical Miles.